synacktiv/bip/README.rst

 Overview
 ========

-This overview has for goal to show how the most usual operations can be done, it is far from being complete.
+This overview has a goal to show how the most usual operations can be done, it is far from being complete.
 All functions and objects in Bip are documented using doc string so just use ``help(BipClass)`` and ``help(obj.bipmethod)`` for getting the doc in your shell.